zeropointnine/tts-toy/README.md

 2025-04-11

 - Can now save audio output to disk.
-Toggle with `!sync`.
+Toggle with `!save`.
 This opens up some use cases.

 2025-04-09